top of page

 BIO

-Primarily a figurative painter, I often center my work on explorations of humble individuals.
-I depict subjects with a specifically gripping emotional or psychological presence; impoverished social status; or an experience with oppression of some kind.
-Over the years I have painted the poor, homeless, enslaved, and imprisoned; a current series explores the imagined psychological state of China’s Forbidden City concubines.
-I also paint strong, iconic females.
+I often depict subjects with a specifically gripping emotional or psychological presence; impoverished social status; or an experience with oppression of some kind.
+Over the years I have painted the poor, homeless, enslaved, and imprisoned.
 I choose to portray all of these individuals because of their inner strength, wisdom and power of endurance.
+By presenting a variety of societal, cultural and generational types, I hope to represent a universal human image.

-My work is mainly painted surface with a rich mix of multi-media, often including old jewelry (or jewelry pieces), vintage fabric and photographs, yarn, gold leafing, and other ornate items.
-For me, these embellishments invoke the nostalgia of a childhood blessed by two dynamic grandmothers: both who came of age during the Great Depression; but, while one was ingenious about recycling and repurposing and saw value in almost everything, the other loved costume jewelry, flashy clothing and fabrics of all kinds, and freely allowed my sister and me unlimited access to these “treasures.”
+My mixed media work is a rich mix of multi-media, often including old jewelry, vintage fabric and photographs, yarn, gold leafing, and other ornate items.
+For me, these embellishments invoke the nostalgia of a childhood blessed by two dynamic grandmothers who came of age during the Great Depression; one was ingenious about recycling and repurposing and saw value in almost everything, and the other loved costume jewelry, flashy clothing and fabrics of all kinds, and freely allowed my sister and me unlimited access to these “treasures.”

 bottom of page